 Moreover, the eastern gate of the inner [court of the] temple, which was of brass, and vastly heavy, and had been with difficulty shut by twenty men, and rested upon a basis armed with iron, and had bolts fastened very deep into the firm floor, which was there made of one entire stone, was seen to be opened of its own accord about the sixth hour of the night.
 Now those that kept watch in the temple came hereupon running to the captain of the temple, and told him of it; who then came up thither, and not without great difficulty was able to shut the gate again.Before this it also talked about a strange Light in the Temple at the ninth hour, and a heifer giving birth to a Lamb.
 Both signs that were originally interpreted as positive things but that Josephus insists the learned men knew were signs of disaster.

-In Jerome's commentary on Matthew he repeatedly mentions differences that Gospel has in the version used by a sect of Jewish Christians (who's over all views he may or may not be misrepresenting) he called the Nazarenes.
+In Jerome's commentary on Matthew he repeatedly mentions differences that Gospel has in the version used by a sect of Jewish Christians (who's over all views he may or may not be misrepresenting) he called the Nazarenes or Ebonites.
 When discussing Matthew 27:51 he says this Gospel claimed the lintel of The Temple was broken and split.

-The Talmud actually claims the Veil was Torn because Titus slashed it with his Sword, in a passage Preterists love to quote as proving he committed an AoD.
-So there is a precedent for the concept that the some people wanted to move things that happened to the Temple in 30 AD up to 70 AD.
+The Talmud actually claims the Veil was Torn because Titus slashed it with his Sword, in a passage Preterists love to quote as proving he committed an Abomination of Desolation.
+So there is a precedent for the concept that some people wanted to move things that happened to the Temple in 30 AD up to 70 AD.